martijnvdb87/wordpress-plugin-tools/README.md

 - `new` New
 - `delete_confirm` Are you sure you want to delete this item?

-This is how to customized them:
+This is how to customize them:
 ```php
 $custom_metabox = MetaBox::create('custom-metabox')
     ->setText('new', 'Nieuwe lijst')